In Case You Didn't Know

 Fewer Limits on Your Coverage

-With health reform, health plans can no longer deny you coverage or say that your coverage has run out.
+With the ACA, health plans can no longer deny you coverage or say that your coverage has run out.

 You can have a long-standing health problem and still get insurance.
 No matter how good or bad your health might be, health plans must let you buy insurance.
 Everyone must be offered insurance coverage by insurers even if they already have a health problem, called a pre-existing condition.
 Plus, having a health problem won’t increase how much you pay for your insurance.